-Ocassionally we would pass people hiking down the gorge and the train would
+Occasionally we would pass people hiking down the gorge and the train would

 slow down to a crawl while the pedestrians hugged the walls of the cliffs

 and I could see the tops of their heads.
-I did manage to capture this shot

-|The train stops in the small village of Zachlorou
+The train stops in the small village of Zachlorou

 or end the trip here.
 This beautiful village on the banks of the Vouraikos